 Likewise, “Bongo is dominant toward Rover (=condition 1) when they find a bone (=condition 2).”
 More correctly, we should write, “Bongo showed today dominant behavior toward Rover when they found a bone.”
 We can also say, if it is the case, “Bongo shows, more often than not, dominant behavior toward Rover when they find an edible item.”

 That is characterizing the behavior, not the individual.
 What we cannot say is “Bongo is dominant, Rover is submissive” because these are not defining characteristics of an individual.”
 These are attributes of their behavior under certain conditions even when these conditions seem to be rather encompassing.

 Bottom line: The statement is not good because: (1) it defies observational data (aggression is not a necessary condition in a dominance relationship).
-(2) if aggression is a necessary condition, then we do not need to call it dominance, we can just call it an aggressive relationship (or antagonistic if you prefer a nicer name).
+(2) if aggression is a necessary condition, then we do not need to call it dominance, we can directly call it ‘an aggressive relationship’ (or antagonistic if you prefer a nicer name).
 (3) it is too restrictive (‘all desired resources,’ ‘a relationship is not established,’ ‘consistently defers’).

 Let us consider another example of a representative sentence, this time about aggression, taken from another article on the Internet.